 Is it possible to modify the release profile?

-The release of cargo proteins into cell culture occurs over a period of 2-3 weeks.
+The release of active proteins into cell culture occurs over a period of 2-3 weeks.
 This release period can be extended to several months, if the PODS™ crystals are combined with a scaffold, such as a collagen.

 Will PODS™ crystals adhere to plastics?